 Welcome to the online home of Al Biles.
 I initially built this site as a replacement for my venerable (and profoundly retro) website at RIT, which dated back to the very early days of the Internet.
 This replacement was required because 1) the RIT site went away when I retired in June, 2019, and 2) it desperately needed to make its way into the current millennium.

 These days I am playing a lot of straight-up jazz with the Mid-Century Modern Jazz Quartet and less frequently as Al Biles & GenJam, which was the focus of my research at RIT into computer jazz improvisation and the reason this site is genjam.org.
 Check both groups out:

 Al’s Lectures – I also give lectures and teach fun courses for various organizations, including Penfield Rec’s DEAR program (Daytime Education At Recreation).
-Follow the link to find resources I used and other stuff relating to each course.
+Click here to find resources I used and other stuff relating to each course.

-Academic Stuff – There’s also some legacy content from my former website, when I was a Professor in the School of Interactive Games and Media (IGM) at Rochester Institute of Technology (RIT).
+Academic Stuff – Legacy content from my former website, when I was a Professor in the School of Interactive Games and Media (IGM) at Rochester Institute of Technology (RIT).
 Since I’m now Professor Emeritus (retired in June 2019), I no longer need to maintain the illusion that I’m an academic first and a jazz musician second, but some of the academic stuff is still useful to academics, hence this academic space.
 Probably all just academic at this point…

 Al’s Blog – For what it’s worth

 Contact – Get a hold of Al Biles